AayushKucheria/ReadingSpace/README.md

-# BooksSpace
+# ReadingSpace

 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

 A semantic search application for book discovery.
-BooksSpace allows you to explore your personal library using natural language - find books matching concepts, themes, or emotions, even if they don't contain those exact words.
+ReadingSpace lets you explore your personal library using natural language—find books matching concepts, themes, or emotions, even if the words never appear in the description.

 ## Features

-- **📚 Personal Library Management**: Upload your Goodreads CSV export to import your book collection
+- **📚 Library Sync**: Import your Bookwyrm shelves (to-read, reading, read, custom) with a single click
 - **🔍 Semantic Search**: Describe any concept, theme, or emotion to find matching books
 - **🔄 Similar Book Discovery**: Easily find books similar to ones you already enjoy
-- **⚡ Embedding-Powered**: Utilizes state-of-the-art text embeddings for understanding book contexts
+- **⚡ Embedding-Powered**: Uses OpenAI embedding models for fast semantic similarity scoring
+- **💾 Local-first data**: Books & embeddings are stored in your browser so you stay in control of your library
+- **📝 Activity-aware context**: Sync metadata, personal reviews, and ratings persist locally for richer recommendations next session
+- **🎯 Single strong suggestion mode**: Let the app shortlist a top match, get a concise LLM summary, and reroll with feedback when you want another idea

 ## Demo